acemod/ACE3/docs/wiki/framework/weather-framework.md

 ## 1. Overview

 ACE3 Weather extends the existing weather by temperature, humidity and air pressure according to the geographic location, season and time of day.
-It allows the weather to evolve realistically as the simulation progresses.

 The additional wind simulation, which is also influenced by the season and the geographical location, can be deactivated if necessary.